appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/edit-ticket-details.md

 # Edit Ticket Details

 In this section, you'll learn to:
+* Create a form to edit ticket details
-* Edit and save ticket details.
+* Update and save ticket details.

 ## Build UI